By Karen A. Soukiasian

 It also could also be your puppy or dog’s way of telling you, “I need some consoling and reassuring.
 I’m sorry for what I did.
 Please forgive me.”

-In simple dog, it’s their way of letting another dog know, “OK, you’re the boss, and I am being submissive.”
+In simple dog language, it’s their way of letting another dog know, “OK, you’re the boss, and I am being submissive.”

 Bottom line: Observe your pet’s sign and body language.
 Learn dog so you can better understand what your puppy or dog is trying to tell you by pawing.